hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - on-premises ESA over the CES solution: <span style="color: #bb6600;">sensitive data must remain onsite</span>
   - two services must remain as on-premises equipment when a hybrid email solution is deployed: <span style="color: #bb6600;">DLP</span> and <span style="color: #bb6600;">encryption</span>
   - action to dynamically determine how harmful the SPAM messages: config ESA to receive <span style="color: #bb6600;">real-time updates from Talos</span>
-  - prevent from receiving SPAM emails from a known malicious domain when a session during the initial TCP communication: <span style="color: #bb6600;">config policies to stop and reject communication</span>
+  - prevent the session during the initial TCP communication from receiving SPAM emails from a known malicious domain when a session during the initial TCP communication: <span style="color: #bb6600;">config policies to stop and reject communication</span>
   - attack preventable by Cisco ESA but not by the Cisco WSA: <span style="color: #bb6600;">phising</span>
   - config ESA to meet 1) ensure there are no viruses before quarantined emails are delivered; 2) delivery of mail from known bad mail servers must be prevented: <span style="color: #bb6600;">scan quarantined emails using AntiVirus signatures</span> and <span style="color: #bb6600;">use outbreak filters from SenderBase</span>
   - action of ESA to set up with policies and would like to customize the action assigned for violations.
 The organization wants a copy of the message to be delivered with a message added to flag it as a DLP violation: <span style="color: #bb6600;">deliver and add disclaimer text</span>